 The most common reason for missing a final exam is due to illness.
-Normally, the Academic Review Committee will not grant academic consideration to a student who chooses to write a final exam, and then afterward states that their medical, psychological or compassionate condition impacted their performance on the exam.
+Normally, the Academic Review Committee will not grant a deferred exam to a student who chooses to write a final exam, and then afterward states that their medical, psychological or compassionate condition impacted their performance on the exam.